 - 2 sticks cold unsalted butter, cut into 1/2-inch pieces

-- 5 to 10 tablespoons ice cold water
+- 5 to 12 tbsp ice cold water (depending on humidity)

 - 1 head of green cabbage, shredded/thinly sliced